 Step One: Decide what you want to do

-- What type of industry would I like to work in?
+- What type of industry would you like to work in?

 - What type of work sounds interesting?
 (If you know anyone who does an interesting job, talk to them about it.
 Does it sound like something you might enjoy?)

-- What makes you happy (What activities, school subjects, hobbies)
+- What makes you happy?
+(Think about activities, school subjects, and hobbies you do!)

-- What size company do I want to work in?
+- What size company do you want to work in?

 - What opportunities are available near you?